-The degree to which a collection hurts your credit score is directly correlated with how high your credit score is when the collection agency reports the debt.
-The higher your score, the more points you will lose.
+If you have an account reported as in collections, your credit score may drop by a substantial amount.
+The degree to which a collection hurts your credit score is generally correlated with how high your credit score is when the collection agency reports the debt.
+The higher your score, the more points you can lose.

-How to dispute an erroneous account in collections
+How to dispute an erroneous collections account